 Amendment

-Moved by Egbeyemi, seconded by Fraser that the agenda be amended to include the following motion under Business: Moved by Egbeyemi, seconded by Violin that the Assembly move into Committee of the Whole to discuss a waitlist at McMaster
+Moved by Egbeyemi, seconded by Fraser that the agenda be amended to include the following motion under Business: Moved by Egbeyemi, seconded by Violin that the Assembly move into Committee of the Whole to discuss a waitlist at McMaster.

 Egbeyemi stated that they would like for this to be added to have a discussion.